 Field observations indicate that bluebirds often roost communally.
 Several individuals may use a single cavity for the night.

-Little is known about where bluebirds roost when they arrive in the wintering grounds where there are already resident Bluebirds, and most cavities have been taken.
+Little is known about where bluebirds roost when they arrive on the wintering grounds where there are already resident Bluebirds, and most cavities have been taken.

 Perhaps, bluebirds roost in trees while they establish or re-acquaint with their wintering territories.
 Some may roost in trees until they find a cavity.
 Others may join other bluebirds for the night in existing cavities.